Lincoln-Environmental/komanawa-nz-depth-to-water/docs_build/supporting_docs/Technial_note.rst

 - We have made a series of assumptions during the data processing; these are discussed above.
 - The data is only as good as the data provided by the councils; we did not have the resources nor all the information to fully quality-assure the data.
 - For many sites, the elevation of the measuring point is unknown.
-We have used LiDAR data (Sourced from the LINZ Data Service and licensed for reuse under the CC BY 4.0 licence) to estimate the elevation of the ground, but this will likely reduce the accuracy of the groundwater elevation depending on the resolution of the LiDAR data.
+We have used LiDAR data to estimate the elevation of the ground, but this will likely reduce the accuracy of the groundwater elevation depending on the resolution of the LiDAR data.
 - We have assumed that the depth to water from ground level is correct, and therefore any errors in the depth to water data will be reflected in the groundwater elevation values.
 - There may be unknown regional data handling/reporting peculiarities that we were not aware of that could affect the data.
 - The dataset is not exhaustive, and there may be more data available that has not been included in this dataset.